aFarkas/requestIdleCallback/README.md

 });
 ```

-**Reading vs writing layout:** `requestIdleCallback` is mainly for layout neutral or layout reads/measurements.
+**Reading vs writing layout:** `requestIdleCallback` is mainly for layout neutral or layout reading/measuring tasks.
 In case you want to write layout/manipulate the DOM consider using `requestAnimationFrame` instead.

 But `requestIdleCallback` can also be combined with `requestAnimationFrame`: